 DOC9.4.10.15 When the DNO’s Distribution System has been energised and is supplying some local Demand and/or controllable Demand provided by a relevant Restoration Contractor, the Anchor Generator will be required to follow instruction from the DNO, or via fully automatic means which could include a Distribution Restoration Zone Control System.
 The DNO, in liaison with the Anchor Generator, will ensure the DNO’s Distribution System is operated in a stable manner with additional Demand blocks being switched into service when it is appropriate to do so.
 As part of this process the DNO in coordination with the Anchor Generator shall ensure that risks to the DNO’s Distribution System or the Anchor Power Generating Module through disturbances that could arise in the Distribution Restoration Zone are minimised.
 This may be achieved through a series of energisation steps or through a soft energisation between the Anchor Generator’s Power Generating Module(s) and sections of the DNO’s Distribution System.
 The requirements of this DOC9.4.10.15 may be achieved via manual instructions, remote switching carried out at the DNO’s Control Centre, a Distribution Restoration Zone Control System or a combination of these options.

 DOC9.4.10.16 To stabilise the voltage and Frequency of the DNO’s Distribution System and increase the Demand fed from within the Distribution Restoration Zone, the DNO will subsequently need to instruct further relevant Restoration Contractors to Synchronise to the Distribution Restoration Zone, either via manual instruction or through the use of a Distribution Restoration Zone Control System(s).
 The control of the Frequency and voltage of the Distribution Restoration Zone will be the responsibility of the DNO.
-The control of System Frequency and voltage control during the whole System Restoration phase is the responsibility of NGESO, although NGESO will require DNOs to manage the Frequency and voltage levels of Power Islands in the case of Distribution Restoration Zones.
+The control of System Frequency and voltage control during the whole System Restoration phase is the responsibility of the ISOP, although the ISOP will require DNOs to manage the Frequency and voltage levels of Power Islands in the case of Distribution Restoration Zones.

-DOC9.4.10.17 If during the Demand restoration process any relevant Restoration Contractor’s Plant cannot, because of the nature of the Demand being supplied, keep within its safe operating parameters, the relevant Restoration Contractor shall inform the DNO without undue delay who in turn shall inform NGESO.
+DOC9.4.10.17 If during the Demand restoration process any relevant Restoration Contractor’s Plant cannot, because of the nature of the Demand being supplied, keep within its safe operating parameters, the relevant Restoration Contractor shall inform the DNO without undue delay who in turn shall inform the ISOP.
 In the case of a Distribution Restoration Zone in Scotland the DNO shall inform the relevant Scottish Transmission Licensee.

 DOC9.4.10.18 If the circumstance of DOC9.4.10.17 arise the DNO will, where possible: